 Any kind of running comes with a certain degree of risk of injury.
 Firstly, you should check with your doctor to ensure that daily running will negatively affect your health.
 Unfortunately, some people have pre-existing medical conditions that might make running two miles a day difficult or too risky.

-Besides that, starting from zero and running two miles on your first try could result in physical injury.
+Besides that, starting from zero and running two miles on your first try could result in a physical common running injury.
 That’s why it’s essential to take things slow and work your way up to farther running distances gradually.

 You can reduce the risks associated with running two miles a day by always warming up correctly, staying hydrated, and choosing a safe running path.